Rikj000/MoniGoMani/README.md

 ## **Planned**:
 *Ordered by current schedule/priority*
+- Huge refactor that should improve the codebase reducing a lot of duplicate code & making implementing new weighted signals even easier
 - Extract all `MoniGoMani Settings` into a `config-mgm.json` that will require manual configuration + Extract the `HyperOpt Results Copy/Paste section` into a `config-mgm-hyperopt.json`, this last file will be extractable from hyperopts results using a command!
 - Hyperopt over 3 separate timeranges (one representing each individual kind of trend, downwards/sideways/upwards, a timeframe that represents a corresponding trend should be picked)
 - **Other & Better indicators!** MoniGoMani has been designed so signals can easily be inserted / swapped out